-As communicated in our 2020 Remuneration Report, over the course of the 2021 financial year. we have undertaken a review of the framework with the aim of ensuring a fit for purpose design, alignment to our Total Reward Principles and responding to feedback market, it is critical that we have a framework that attracts and retains high quality talent to deliver on our strategy and deliver results.
+As communicated in our 2020 Remuneration Report, over the course of the 2021 financial year, we have undertaken a review of the framework with the aim of ensuring a fit for purpose design, alignment to our Total Reward Principles and responding to feedback from our investors.
+Competing for talent in a global market, it is critical that we have a framework that attracts and retains high quality talent to deliver on our strategy and deliver results.
 I thank shareholders and proxy advisors for their feedback on our executive remuneration framework provided during the year.